hcompai/surfer-h-cli/README.md

 ![Surfer-H Web Interface](frontend/interface-screenshot.png)

-*The Surfer-H web interface showing real-time agent monitoring as it searches for a beef Wellington recipe*

 For detailed setup instructions, manual installation, and development information, see the [Frontend README](frontend/README.md).

 ## View a sample run
 The video below shows Surfer-H in action, demonstrating how the agent completes a real-world task by thinking, reasoning, and browsing the web based on a prompt.
-This demo (hosted on **YouTube**) illustrates what to expect when running an agent using the Surfer-H-CLI with the command `./run-on-holo1.sh.`
+This demo (hosted on **YouTube**) illustrates what to expect when running an agent using the Surfer-H-CLI with the command `./run-on-holo.sh.`

 <p align="center"> <a href="https://www.youtube.com/watch?v=8PF9f3QPeO8" target="_blank" rel="noopener noreferrer"> <img src="https://img.youtube.com/vi/8PF9f3QPeO8/0.jpg" alt="Watch demo on YouTube" /> </a> </p>